See definitions for Cloudflare terms.

 In Cloudflare for Teams, an application is the resource being protected by Cloudflare for Teams.
 An application can be a subdomain, a path, or a SaaS application.

 Related terms: two-factor authentication

-A list of items (usually websites, IP addresses, email addresses, etc.) that are prevented from accessing a system.
+A blocklist is a list of items (usually websites, IP addresses, email addresses, etc.) that are prevented from accessing a system.

 cached bandwidth (cached egress bandwidth)

 The amount of bandwidth served from Cloudflare without hitting the origin server.
 Cached bandwidth is the sum of all EdgeResponseBytes where CacheCacheStatus equals hit, stale, updating, ignored, or revalidated.

 The number of requests served from Cloudflare without having to hit the origin server.
 Cached requests are the sum of all requests where CacheCacheStatus equals hit, stale, updating, ignored.
 This doesn’t include revalidated since the request had to be sent to the origin server.

 SSL certificates enable encryption over HTTPS for traffic between a client and a website.
 SSL certificates contain the website's public key and the website's identity along with related information.
 Devices attempting to communicate with the origin web server reference the SSL certificate to obtain the public key and verify the server's identity.
 Cloudflare provides a for each active Cloudflare domain.

 Certificate Authority (CA)